4 Action Packed Days in Mexico City

 The easiest way to get down to Xochimilco is to take an Uber.
 To start the tour, I had to get dropped of at Embarcadero Cuemanco, and meet Ricardo at his boat.

 The tour began floating down some of the larger canals, and learning about the history of and current hardships facing this unique area.
 As we moved along we were able to see lots of birds and see our first Chinampas – artificial islands traditionally used for farming.

 The first special treat of this tour is the opportunity to get off the boat on a working chinampa.
 It was nice to be able to stretch our legs, and also explore these floating fields from on shore.
 They were currently growing lots of vegetables and beautiful flowers.

 After exploring the farm, we got back on board the Trajinera, to begin our trip back to Embarcadero Cuemanco.
-During the trip back we were treated to a delicious lunch made with locally grown ingredients.
+During the trip back I was treated to a delicious lunch made with locally grown ingredients.

 The lunch included salad, guacamole, chips, cheese, tamales, and tamarind water.
 Everything was so fresh and tasty.

 Ok, so some of you may be thinking… oh, man you drank the water?
 Yup!
-We drank the water, ate the food, and even tasted a few things at the farm right off the vine.
-Neither one of us had a hint of gastrointestinal distress.
+I totally drank the water, ate the food, and even tasted a few things at the farm right off the vine.
+And not even a hint of gastrointestinal distress.
 Am I saying you should drink some random water in downtown Mexico City?
 Definitely not.
-The point I am making, is that we decided to trust a local expert saying that the food and water were perfectly fine, and were treated to a wonderful meal with no unpleasant consequences later.
+The point I am making, is that I decided to trust a local expert saying that the food and water were perfectly fine, and was treated to a wonderful meal with no unpleasant consequences later.